SixThirty invests up to $100,000 per team in a handful of early-stage fintech startups per year.

 We really believe SixThirty provided a lot of guidance for us.
 There were a number of successful entrepreneurs that we had access to, including Jim McKelvey.

-SixThirty provides fintech startups with $100K in funding, mentors, and connections to the top financial services companies in the country.
+SixThirty provides fintech startups with up to $100K in funding, mentors, and connections to the top financial services companies in the country.